skip to content

 Seminars & classes

-Individual modules differ in how they are taught.
-Typically modules are taught by interactive seminar and practical exercises.
-There are additional workshops around specific skills e.g. statistics, media interviews.
-Each core module involves between one and a half to two hours of teaching per week.
+Individual modules will differ in how they are taught.
+Typically, modules are taught by interactive lectures, group activities, and practical exercises.
+There are additional workshops and drop-in sessions around specific skills e.g., statistics, media interviews.
+Also, attendance is required at two Negotiations Sessions and a 5-day Policy Analysis Exercise at the end of Easter Term.

 Feedback